fallen-icarus/cardano-loans/README.md

 composability.
 There are also [CIPs](https://github.com/cardano-foundation/CIPs/pull/758) that could give even greater flexibility over output ordering.

-##### Making a Loan Payment
+#### Making a Loan Payment

 Borrowers can make partial or full payments on any loan that has not expired yet *and* does not require an interest/penalty application.
 Multiple payments can be made in a single transaction.

-At a high-level, a payment requires updating the `ActiveDatum` attached to the collateral UTxO *and* paying the lender directly to their specified address.
+At a high-level, a payment requires updating the `ActiveDatum` attached to the collateral UTxO to reflect the payment amount *and* paying the lender directly to their specified address.
 Therefore, each payment input requires two outputs.

 To make a payment, all of the following must be true: